-It was 60 years ago today that the Irish in America and in Ireland celebrated one of their own taking the oath of the most powerful position in the most powerful country on Earth.
+It was more than 60 years ago today that the Irish in America and in Ireland celebrated one of their own taking the oath of the most powerful position in the most powerful country on Earth.
 They celebrated the fact that Catholicism and roots in the severe poverty of Ireland's past were no longer a bar to the most powerful positions in American society.

 Kennedy's election wasn't revolutionary so much as evolutionary.
 Irish Catholics had been steadily rising from their lowly, poor, hungry position as immigrants in America following the famine of the 1840s.
 By the 1950s there were many leading Irish-American politicians, businessmen, war heroes and generals, actors, and so on.